 You can also use a trick Menard swears by if you’re breakout-prone and set on a fuller-coverage formula: “I like using a full-coverage foundation or concealer in a sheer way with a damp beauty blender,” she explains.
-“I’ll use Tarte Shape Tape concealer as an allover foundation, sparingly, to achieve a natural-looking skin.”
+“I’ll use Tarte's Shape Tape concealer ($31) as an allover foundation, sparingly, to achieve natural-looking skin.”

-“It’s so important to constantly shop,” says Henao.
+“It’s so important to constantly shop,” Henao says.
 “Sample different foundations when you run out!
-The technology in formulas changes everyday, so what you may love about your foundation today might be different during a new season.”
+The technology in formulas changes every day, so what you may love about your foundation today might be different during a new season.”